Pop Don't Stop: Greatest Hits

-Pop Don't Stop: Greatest Hits is a greatest hits collection by the English singer Kim Wilde.
+Pop Don't Stop: Greatest Hits is a greatest hits collection by the English pop singer Kim Wilde.
 The album was announced on 15 May 2021 and released on 6 August 2021 as a 2-CD standard edition and a 5-CD + 2-DVD Collectors edition through Cherry Red Records.
 The collection includes seven UK top-10 singles, the new single "Shine On" with Boy George, and a B-sides collection, including four songs making their debut on CD.

 Critical reception

 Ange Chan from We Are Cult called the set "a masterclass in commercially produced pop music".
 Retropop gave the album a perfect 5 out of 5 saying "Not only does Pop Don't Stop bring together all of Kim's releases - including global chart hits and limited releases – it also marks the first time several tracks have been issued on CD, making the set ideal for longtime fans and new listeners."